frank-chris/NyasaWeb/README.md

 # NyasaWeb
-Website for Nyasa (a social initiative by IIT Gandhinagar students)
+Website template for Nyasa (a social initiative by IIT Gandhinagar students)

+Final website deployed at: https://initiatives.iitgn.ac.in/nyasa/